New Business Venture Competition

 including startup costs, cash flow, balance sheet, operating costs, and a

 - Submitted plans are not limited to including only the items described above, and

 there is no required order for discussing these items.
 For additional information

 Contestants can consult any sources they deem appropriate, including the following websites on how to prepare a business plan:

 The written Business Plan must be submitted electronically at email@example.com

 Contestants are encouraged to consult with and utilize coaches, such as faculty members, business persons, entrepreneurs, friends, parents or other mentors.

 What Happens After Business Plans Are Submitted

-Written Business Plans are forwarded to a panel of judges.
+Written Business Plans are forwarded to a panel of judges for review prior to competition day.
 These judges are drawn from the business community.